 Not every roof needs the best underlayment available on the market and not every budget can afford it.
 A standard asphalt shingle installation does not require the same vapor protection that might be needed for a metal or slate roof, but a steep roof installation might be safer with the better walking surface provided by some synthetic underlayment.

 If you are on a tight budget the best choice for your roof might be 15# felt.
 Felt has been used for generations in Atlanta and has served its purpose well.
 Is there a better solution than felt for most roofs?
-Sure there is, but felt is a great choice.
-Also felts offer a great fire rating and are slow to burn.
+Sure, but felt is a great choice.
+Felts also offer a great fire rating and are slow to burn.

-One of the main barriers to using synthetic underlayment for roofing contractors is the cost is higher per sq. ft. than traditional felt.
+One of the main barriers to using synthetic underlayment for roofing contractors is the cost is higher per square foot than traditional felt.
 However, companies such as Interwrap have recently introduced new products that offer great durability and competitive prices.
 Some of the major benefits to synthetic underlayment are:

 - Incredibly lightweight